Foliations, orders, representations, L-spaces and graph manifolds: Assumptions and notation

 \subsubsection{A special family of Seifert fibred manifolds}

-For each integer $t \geq 2$ let $N_t$ be the Seifert fibred space with base orbifold a 2-disk and $\gamma_1 = \frac{1}{t}, \gamma_2 = \frac{t-1}{t}$.
+For each integer $t \geq 2$ let $N_t$ be the Seifert fibred space with base orbifold a 2-disk $D^2(t,t)$ and $\gamma_1 = \frac{1}{t}, \gamma_2 = \frac{t-1}{t}$.
 (Thus $N_2$ is the twisted $I$-bundle over the Klein bottle, as above.)
 There is a unique Seifert structure on $N_t$ with an orientable base orbifold.
 We use $h_1 \in H_1(\partial N_t)$ to be a primitive class carried by a fibre of this structure (cf. \S \ref{presentation seifert planar}).
 In analogy with the case $t = 2$ we will use $h_0$ to denote a primitive class in $H_1(\partial N_t)$ representing the rational longitude of $N_t$.
 The reader will verify using the presentation for $\pi_1(N_t)$ in \S \ref{presentation seifert planar} that $h_0 = h_1^* + h_1$ has order $t$ in $H_1(N_t)$.
 Thus

-and there is an oriented horizontal surface $F$ in $N_t$ with $t$ boundary components, each like-oriented on $\partial N_t$ and of slope $[h_0]$.
+and there is a connected, oriented, horizontal surface $F$ in $N_t$ with $t$ boundary components, each like-oriented on $\partial N_t$ and of slope $[h_0]$.
 It follows that the restriction of the Seifert map $N_t \to D^2(t,t)$ to each boundary component of $F$ is a homeomorphism onto its image $\partial D^2(t,t)$.
-Thus,
+In particular, $F$ is non-separating and so is the fibre of a locally trivial fibring $N_t \to S^1$.